pirocorp/ASP.NET-Core/Workshops/Working With Redis/README.md

 RDB Configure RDB persistence

+Will save the DB if both the given number of seconds and the given number of write operations against the DB occurred.
 ```
 ################################ SNAPSHOTTING  ################################
 save 900 1       //after 900 sec (15 min) if at least 1 key changed